• Home

 Snowdonia Folk Tales by Eric Maddern

-Snowdonia, Ynys Môn, and the Llŷn Penisula might quite possibly be the most breathtaking, mystical landscapes in all of Britain.
+Snowdonia, Ynys Môn, and the Llŷn Peninsula might quite possibly be the most breathtaking, mystical landscapes in all of Britain.
 These regions in North Wales were also the old Welsh kingdom of Gwynedd.
 Some of the stories from this historic area include the tale of Bran the Blessed, who kept the land free from harm, wizards who created Blodeuwedd, a maiden made entirely of flowers, and Merlin, who could speak to dragons.
 This collection of stories also includes that of Taliesin, a poet who walked the hills of Cymru, saints who made pilgrimages there, and Welsh bards who gave us the Arthurian legends.

 We see how the Fair Folk, the Tylwyth Teg, appear at just the right times to harass and make use of humans.
 We also learn the stories of Llywelyn the Great and Owain Glyndŵr, who fought for Wales and became legendary leaders.
 While people have told these stories since ancient times, the author has made them new again.